-The critical path, as shown in the PERT chart in Appendix E, is almost identical to the entirety of the PERT chart itself, with one exception.
-The critical path would separate when testing and building the hardware and software components, respectively.
-Equal time has been allotted for the hardware and software branches of the chart, however practical variance in either branch would define the critical path as the longer of the two branches.
-In the case that one of the two branches requires more time, the 40 day buffer period before the Capstone Expowould be used as contingency to ensure sufficient completion time.
+The critical path, as shown in the PERT chart in Appendix E, was almost identical to the entirety of the PERT chart itself, with one exception.
+The critical path separated when testing and building the hardware and software components, respectively.
+Equal time wasallotted for the hardware and software branches of the chart, however practical variance in either branch defined the critical path as the longer of the two branches.
+In the case that one of the two branches required more time, the 40 day buffer period before the Capstone Expo was used as contingency to ensure sufficient completion time.